This post was written prior to our January 2017 merger, under our previous firm name, MacPherson Leslie & Tyerman LLP.

 - Offences and Penalties: New offences would be added for various breaches of the legislation, such as snooping or intentionally destroying records.
 These new offences would apply to public bodies or to the employees of public bodies and IMSPs.
 Penalties would also be significantly increased – including a maximum monetary penalty of $50,000 (up from $1,000) and imprisonment for not more than one year (up from three months).

 Status of Proposed Amendments

 It is important to note that these proposed amendments are not yet in force and are thus not law.
 As of the date of this post, the proposed amendments were in the first stage before the Legislative Assembly of Saskatchewan.
-You can review the form of the proposed amendments that were introduced, along with explanatory notes.
 The proposed amendments will need to proceed through various additional stages before becoming law.
-You can read more about these stages here.
 Once these stages are completed, the proposed amendments will need to be proclaimed into force by the Lieutenant Governor of Saskatchewan before they become law.
 It is currently anticipated that the proposed amendments will come into force in the spring of 2017.

 Public bodies and third parties may wish to consult experienced legal counsel to assist them in determining how the proposed amendments will impact them, and to review their policies, procedures and contractual agreements on a proactive basis to prepare for these amendments.

 Note: This article is of a general nature only and is not exhaustive of all possible legal rights or remedies.
 In addition, laws may change over time and should be interpreted only in the context of particular circumstances such that these materials are not intended to be relied upon or taken as legal advice or opinion.
 Readers should consult a legal professional for specific advice in any particular situation.